x64dbg/blog/_posts/2017-11-04-the-big-handle-gamble.md

 title: The big handle gamble
 author: mrexodia
 website: https://mrexodia.cf
+contents: ["A shot in the dark", "Pushing our luck", "Winner winner chicken dinner!"]

 ---

 Yesterday I was debugging some programs and after restarting I saw that the status label stayed stuck on `Initializing`.
 At first it didn't seem to impact anything, but pretty soon after that other things started breaking as well.